 Respondent.
 A Respondent is a person against whom an Allegation is made.
-The respondent is responsible to cooperate with the conduct of an inquiry and investigation.
+The respondent is required to cooperate with the conduct of an Inquiry and Investigation.

 Retaliation.
-Retaliation is an action taken by UCSD or its employees that adversely affects the institutional status of a person who is employed by or affiliated with UCSD, including Researchers, clinicians, technicians, fellows, students, and independent contractors, or adversely affects the person's terms and conditions of employment in a material and negative way, including, but not limited to, failure to hire, corrective action (including written warning, corrective salary decrease, demotion, suspension), and termination, and where the adverse action is taken as a result of such person's making of an Allegation or cooperating in an Inquiry or Investigation.
+Retaliation is an action taken by UC San Diego or its employees that adversely affects the institutional status of a person who is employed by or affiliated with UC San Diego, including Researchers, clinicians, technicians, fellows, students, and independent contractors, or adversely affects the person's terms and conditions of employment in a material and negative way, including, but not limited to, failure to hire, corrective action (including written warning, corrective salary decrease, demotion, suspension), and termination, and where the adverse action is taken as a result of such person's making of an Allegation or cooperating in an Inquiry or Investigation.
 Retaliation does not include disciplinary or other adverse action taken by the University in the event a person's conduct in connection with the matter was in violation of University policy or done in Bad Faith.